► Ghosn says he seeks ‘small compensation for damages’

 Why Carlos Ghosn was arrested over his pay

-One of the biggest car industry bosses in the world – Carlos Ghosn, chairman of Renault Nissan - has been ousted from his role as chairman of Nissan.
+In 2018, one of the biggest car industry bosses in the world – Carlos Ghosn, chairman of Renault Nissan – was ousted from his role as chairman of Nissan.

 The board voted unanimously to remove Ghosn and senior executive Greg Kelly ‘to minimise the potential impact and confusion on the day-to-day cooperation among the Alliance partners.’

-Both men have been arrested in Tokyo amid claims they conspired to misrepresent the chairman’s pay over many years.
+Both men were arrested in Tokyo amid claims they conspired to misrepresent the chairman’s pay over many years.

 Emergency press conference: the new Nissan CEO speaks